Tribeca Film Festival marks 40th anniversary of Monty Python film

-NEW YORK A new documentary about Monty Python will premiere at the Tribeca Film Festival in New York and members of the British comedy troupe will attend a special screening of the film "Monty Python and the Holy Grail" to mark its 40th anniversary.
+NEW YORK, March 11 A new documentary about Monty Python will premiere at the Tribeca Film Festival in New York and members of the British comedy troupe will attend a special screening of the film "Monty Python and the Holy Grail" to mark its 40th anniversary.

 The feature-length documentary, "Monty Python - The Meaning of Live," will debut on April 25.
 Organizers of the festival said on Wednesday the film offers a behind-the-scenes look at the group's 2014 reunion show at London's 02 Arena and insights into their comedic genius.